Board of Directors

 Véronique Guillot-Pelpel is judge at the Paris Commercial Court and Board member of the Nexans Foundation created in March 2013.
 Previously she held the position of Director of Human Resources and Communications for Nexans between 2006 and 2008 and had previously held the position of Communication Director for the Group between 2000 and 2006.
 Mrs Guillot-Pelpel was a member of Nexans' Executive Committee from October 2001 until she left the Group in 2008.

-Fanny Letier is, since march 2015, an Executive Director within Bpifrance, in charge of the SME equity division, an investment program in the amount of 1.3 billion euros with more than 450 active participations.
-She was a Director since September 2013 of France Regional Investissements funds within Bpifrance.
-Fanny Letier previously held several positions within the French Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Ministry of Finance, including as Chief of staff of the office of Financing and company development at the Treasury.
+Fanny Letier is an Executive Director, Small and mid-cap investments, within Bpifrance since March 2015.
+She also manages Bpifrance's advisory services and coordinates its accelerator programs for SMEs and mid-market companies.
+Fanny Letier previously held several positions within the French State Administration, including Deputy Director of the Cabinet of the Ministère du redressement productif (Industrial recovery Ministry) in 2012-2013, Secretary General of the Interministry Committee on industrial restructuring in 2010-2012 and various positions within the French Treasury, relating to financial regulation.
 She was a financial advisor at the office of the French permanent delegation to the European Union in Brussels between 2008 and 2010.
+She is a member of the boards of directors of BioMerieux Group and Alliance Industry of the Future

-Kathleen Wantz-O’Rourke is the Group Performance & Transformation and Corporate Finance Director in ENGIE.
-Kathleen Wantz’O-Rourke joined the Engie group in 2012 as Group Action Plan and Performance Director.
+Kathleen Wantz-O’Rourke is the Group Performance Director at AKKA Technologies..
+Prior to that, she was Senior Vice President Group Performance and Transformation and Finance "Métiers" at Engie, which she joined in 2012.
 Between 1984 and 2012, she held various positions within the Siemens group, in finance, business development and general management in large regional companies.
-She also serves as a member of the Board of Storengy and of the Trust Management Institute (TMI), and as a member of the Supervisory Board of Companie Nationale du Rhône (CNR).
-She is also a member of the Audit Committee of Storengy and Compagnie Nationale du Rhône (CNR).
+She is a Member of the Board of Directors of the Trust Management Institute (TMI).